|

 ports to be ignored.

-Open the NetModem Server Configuration
+Open the NetModem Server manager's

 tab, and click the Log Options